Visual Funnel: Resolving Contextual Blindness in Multimodal Large Language Models: Method

 We compute the normalized Shannon entropy over the spatial attention distribution:

 where $H_{\text{norm}} \in [0, 1]$ quantifies attention uncertainty.
 We define adaptive expansion factors as linear functions of $H_{\text{norm}}$:

 These hyperparameters were empirically determined.
 Our analysis shows that the model's performance remains stable across a reasonable range of these values, indicating that our method is not sensitive to specific choices.
-A full analysis is provided in the Appendix.

 These mappings ensure minimal context expansion (1.2$\times$, 1.6$\times$) even for confident attention---preventing Contextual Blindness by always providing intermediate context---while allowing aggressive expansion (1.8$\times$, 2.8$\times$) for uncertain cases requiring broader relationships.